Perfect orderings on Bratteli diagrams II: general Bratteli diagrams: The infinitesimal subgroup of diagrams that support perfect orders

 \section{The infinitesimal subgroup of diagrams that support perfect orders}

 We will use our results from Section \ref{characterization} to give an alternative proof of the following result that was proved in \cite{gps} (Corollary 2).
-We recall that one can associate the so called {\em dimension group} with each Bratteli diagram $B =(V,E)$.
-Let $(F_n)$ be the sequence of incidence matrices of $B$, then the dimension group $G$ is defined as the inductive limit:
+We recall that one can associate the so called {\em dimension group} with each simple Bratteli diagram $B =(V,E)$.
+Let $(F_n)$ be the sequence of incidence matrices of $B$, then the dimension group $G$ is defined as the inductive limit: For all information on dimension groups, we refer the reader to \cite{effros}.

-If $G$ is a simple dimension group, the elements $g$ of $G$ of the infinitesimal subgroup $Inf(G)$ are defined by the relation: $\tau(g) =0$ for every trace $\tau$ on $G$.
+If $G$ is a simple dimension group, the elements $g$ of $G$ of the infinitesimal subgroup $Inf(G)$ are defined by the relation: $\tau(g) =0$ for every normalized trace $\tau$ on $G$.
+Any normalized trace is defined by a probability measure invariant with respect to the tail equivalence relation.
+If $B'$ is a telescoping of $B$, then their dimension groups $G$, $G'$ are group order isomorphic, and this isomorphism maps $Inf(G)$ onto $Inf(G')$.

 \begin{theorem} Let $B$ be a simple Bratteli diagram and $G$ its dimension group.
 Suppose $\om \in \mathcal P_{B}\cap \mathcal O_{B}(j)$, that is there is a perfect order $\om$ on $B$ with exactly $j$ maximal paths and $j$ minimal paths where $j\geq 2$.
 Then $Inf(G)$, the infinitesimal subgroup of $G$, contains a subgroup isomorphic to $\mathbb Z^{j-1}$. \end{theorem}